Tech-Addict01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. cat /etc/passwd /etc/hosts - Displays the content of the two files
 4. tail /etc/passwd - Displays the last 10 lines of the file /etc/passwd
 5. head /etc/passwd - Displays the first 10 lines of the file /etc/passwd
+6. head -n 3 iacta | tail -n 1 - Displays the third line of the file iacta